-So, I did what most people do nowadays, I Googled the name of the brew.
+So, I did what most people do nowadays: I Googled the name of the brew.
 Nothing.
 I took a step back and Googled the word “sake” and hoped for the best.
 The number one result was a Wikipedia article.
 I then clicked through the next 10 sites and not a single one of them actually sold sake.
-Lots of disparate information and nothing close to getting a bottled delivered.
+Lots of disparate information and nothing close to getting a bottle delivered.

-I then decided to try the ecommerce wine sites.
+I then decided to try the e-commerce wine sites.
 Each sold a few sake brands but provided very little information about the brands.
 I quickly ordered some bottles only to be disappointed when they arrived; they were nowhere near the quality of what I was hoping for or expecting.
 During the next few months, I scouted the sake sections of a number of local liquor stores and premium grocers, randomly buying any bottle with Japanese characters.

-Our e-commerce journeyWhen I returned home, I purchased the domain name "SakeSocial.com" and began to work on my fourth startup venture.
-I have taken what I thought are the biggest barriers to American consumers buying sake and worked hard to overcome them.
+Our e-commerce journeyWhen I returned home, I purchased the domain name "SakeSocial.com" and began the work of sharing sake with the American market.
+We have taken what we thought were the biggest barriers to American consumers buying sake and worked hard to overcome them.

-- Help consumers find what sake brew(s) best suit their palate;
+- Help consumers find what sake brew(s) best suit their palate

-- Provide a community where others can share their thoughts;
+- Provide a community where others can share their thoughts

 Sake Social is my first foray into what is referred to as a "lifestyle business."
 We are using technology to take a nascent product and launch it onto the grand stage—all the while enjoying the experience of creating the kind of company we dreamt of working for.
 Everything from the packaging to the marketing and branding has been toiled over to provide our customers with something that we are deeply proud of.

-Our mission is to simply find the perfect bottle of Sake for YOU.
+Our mission is to simply find the perfect bottle of sake for you.